 Plaque commemorating foundation of the school.
 Click for larger image.
 His original building still stands proud amid much enlargement of the 19th and 20th centuries.
 The whole edifice on the north side of West Street beyond its commercial sector presents a fine example of gabled brick and flint structure centred upon a high archway.

-Shelley Cottages - To the right of the school in West Street is the pretty row of whitewashed cottages with Gothic windows, marked by a plaque, where the famous poet Shelley and his wife, Mary, lived.
+Shelley Cottages - To the right of the school in West Street is Albion House, one of the pretty row of whitewashed cottages with Gothic windows, marked by a plaque.
+Here the famous poet Shelley and his wife, Mary, lived.
 This was their home for a year from 1817-18 before they went to Italy.

 While Percy Bysshe Shelley's work is world renowned, it was his wife's creation of her novel, 'Frankenstein', while at Marlow, that gained the greatest popular fame.
 Intricate ogee shaped window frames give the property its Gothic touch but the true Gothic influence obviously came from within.